Additional Dwelling Units

 A Schedule 1 Designer Information form (page 3) is required to be submitted and must be completed by the person taking responsibility for the design activities.
 This must be filled out by a qualified designer with a Building Code Identification Number (BCIN).
 Alternatively, the owner may take responsibility for the design activities without meeting the qualification requirements.
 If the owner is taking responsibility for the design, sections A, B and D have to be completed.
 In this case, the basis for exemption from qualification and registration should state “homeowner”.

-The property owner must complete the additional residential dwelling unit registration form.
+The property owner must complete the additional dwelling unit registration form.
 You can find this form online at guelph.ca/building.

 You will be notified if any other documents, forms or drawings are required to be submitted.